tib0/sumjo/README.md

 ~~The application can be installed via the Google Play Store or Mac App Store on mobile device.~~ --> **Soon**

 Please note that it is currently in beta testing phase and not publicly available.
 To request an invitation to try out Sumjo, send me a message.
-I will add you to the preview list, allowing you to find Sumjo in Google Play store.
+I will add you to the preview list, allowing you to find Sumjo on the Google Play store.

-Alternatively you can build the app yourself, see [⬇️ Use from sources](#use-from-sources) or [releases page](https://github.com/tib0/sumjo/releases) install APK according to the following [how to](https://www.wikihow.com/Install-APK-Files-on-Android).
+Alternatively you can build the app yourself, see [⬇️ Use from sources](#use-from-sources).

 ## Screenshots